Hearn veterAns village

 CHSC owns the approximately 3-acre site in southwest Santa Rosa.
 The site includes Hearn House, CHSC’s 15-bed facility for homeless veterans seeking drug and alcohol treatment, a duplex housing two HUD-VASH veterans, Park Meadow Drive (a paved EVA that will remain in-place), and vacant developable land.
 The new Hearn Veterans Village will be constructed on the currently vacant portion of the 3-acre site.

 The Hearn Veterans Village development is designed to meet current RR-20-RH Rural Heritage zoning requirements, which allow one dwelling unit and one accessory unit on individual lots of at least 20,000 square feet.
-CHSC has filed a Lot Line Adjustment and Minor Subdivision Planning Application with the City of Santa Rosa to reconfigure the property lines to create four new lots of at least 20,000 square feet from the vacant portion of the land, with a parcel remaining for the existing Hearn House.
+The City of Santa Rosa has approved a lot line adjustment and tentative map to reconfigure the property lines to create four new lots of at least 20,000 square feet from the vacant portion of the land, with a parcel remaining for the existing Hearn House.

 The proposed development is consistent with the RR-20-RH Rural Heritage Overlay zoning designation requirements.
 Once the lot line adjustment is completed, each of the four new lots will be developed with one 6-bedroom house and one 2-bedroom Accessory Dwelling Unit (“ADU”) which is allowed under the property’s zoning designation.